lasselupe33/eslint-plugin-security-rules/src/utils/tracing/README.md

 The goal of the tracer is to trace from an initial ESTree Node following as many relevant ESTree Variables as possible.

-Overall the method uses a simple FIFO (First-in-first-out) queue on which new ESTree Variables that should be followed can be pushed into.
-This means that we first trace depth-first.
+Overall the method uses a simple FIFO (First-in-first-out) queue on which new ESTree Variables that should be followed can be pushed onto.
+This means the algorithm uses depth-first search.
 Every time a variable (or terminal) is consumed in the FIFO queue the `onNodeVisted` callback of the external API is triggered.
-When the queue is empty the algorithm ends triggering the `onFinished` callback.
+If `halt` is called, the entire queue is skipped.
+If `stopFollowingVariable` is called, then the rest of the current trace is skipped.
+When the queue is empty the algorithm ends, triggering the `onFinished` callback (even if `halt`has been called.).

 For each Variable that we encounter we use [Visitor](#visitors) functions to determine how we should trace the given variable (i.e. which ESTree nodes we